Abdication of Pedro I of Brazil: Background

-The political structure that came to be as a result of the independence of Brazil led to a political system that placed the municipalities dependent on the provinces and these on the central power; it also resulted in "a system of indirect elections based on qualified (census) voting, excluding most of the population from the electoral process.
+The independence of Brazil led to a political system that made the municipalities dependent on the provinces, and these on the central power; it also resulted in "a system of indirect elections based on qualified (census) voting, excluding most of the population from the electoral process.
 They eagerly disputed titles of nobility and monopolized positions in the Chamber, Senate, Council of State and Ministries".

-This "Council of State" implemented the Moderating Power instituted by emperor Pedro I, when he dissolved the Constituent Assembly: formed by lifetime members, appointed by the monarch, no more than ten in number, their function was to be heard "in all serious matters and general measures of public administration, especially concerning the declaration of war, the settlement of peace, negotiations with foreign nations, as well as on all occasions when the emperor proposed to exercise any of the prerrogatives of the Moderating Power" - and to which the liberals were strongly opposed.
+This "Council of State" implemented the Moderating Power instituted by emperor Pedro I, when he dissolved the Constituent Assembly: formed by lifetime members, appointed by the monarch, no more than ten in number, their function to be heard "in all serious matters and general measures of public administration, especially concerning the declaration of war, the settlement of peace, negotiations with foreign nations, as well as on all occasions when the emperor proposed to exercise any of the prerrogatives of the Moderating Power".

+The liberals were strongly opposed to this.
 In 1830 a liberal revolt took place in France which resulted in the deposition of King Charles X. This revolt influenced other countries with liberal ideas.
 In Brazil, newspapers such as the Aurora Fluminense, published in Rio de Janeiro, began to appear.
 They strongly opposed the conservative ministry imposed by Pedro I.

 Evaristo da Veiga had written in the Aurora Fluminense: "If the will of the people is dominated by terror, our freedom will necessarily be reduced to a mere shadow".
 In São Paulo, Líbero Badaró headed the periodical O Observador Constitucional, where he protested against the authorities, many of which were Portuguese.
 Badaró, an Italian journalist based in Brazil, was murdered in an ambush, causing a deep impression on public opinion.

-Seeking to minimize liberal moods, the emperor went on a trip to the Minas Gerais province with the aim of minimizing the liberal agitations that were led by Bernardo Pereira de Vasconcelos, but there he was received with apathy.
+The emperor travelled to Minas Gerais province with the aim of quelling liberal agitations led by Bernardo Pereira de Vasconcelos, but there he was met with apathy.